 Changes in the fair value of derivative financial instruments designated as or qualifying for recognition as an effective hedge of future transactions are recognised in equity under retained earnings with respect to the effective portion of the hedges.
 The ineffective portion is recognised in the income statement.
 If the hedged transaction results in an asset or a liability, the amount deferred in equity is transferred from equity and recognised in the cost of the asset or the liability, respectively.
-If the hedged transaction results in an income or an expense, the amount deferred in equity is transferred from equity is transferred from equity is recognised.
+If the hedged transaction results in an income or an expense, the amount deferred in equity is transferred from equity to the income statement in the period in which the hedged transaction is recognised.
 The amount is recognised in the same item as the hedged transaction.